Rathunter/q4widgets-jquery-ui/doc/jquery.q4.financialTable.md

 # q4.financialTable

-### Creates a table of different types of financial documents sorted by year.
+### A table of different types of financial documents sorted by year.
 Each year can have links to documents for each quarter.

 *Source file: `jquery.q4.financialtable.js`, line 2*